Does Your Sunscreen Contain These 6 Toxic Ingredients?

 Sunscreens contain avobenzone because of how well it absorbs UVA rays – the ones responsible for sunburn.
 While it is a relatively safe ingredient, avobenzone is not a very stable one.

-As it lacks stability, avobenzone breaks down when exposed to the sun for longer than 30 minutes.
+As it lacks stability, the avobenzone breaks down when exposed to the sun for longer than 30 minutes.
 It then degrades into unknown chemicals, releasing free radicals.
 As we know, free radicals are directly responsible for accelerating skin aging and increasing the risk of cancer.

-Aside from sun exposure, one study published last year in the journal Chemosphere, found that when exposed to chlorine, avobenzone can turn toxic and jeopardize the health of both the kidney, liver and nervous system.
+Aside from sun exposure, a study published last year in the journal Chemosphere, found that when exposed to chlorine, avobenzone can turn toxic and jeopardize the health of both the kidney, liver and nervous system.

 Homosalate absorbs UVB rays, the same rays that increase the risk of skin cancer.

 Unfortunately, homosalate accumulates in the body faster than the body can detoxify it through the liver.
 It then lingers in the body, becoming toxic and disrupting hormonal balance, with one study revealing how homosalate encouraged the multiplication of human breast cancer cells.

 Parabens are preservatives that are used in a wide range of beauty products.
 However, studies have linked parabens to a number of health issues.
 These include infertility, breast cancer, uterine tumors, obesity, asthma and allergies.